eugenewebdevs/workshops/workshops-2022/docker/exercises/2-dockerize/README.md

 This is an image provided on docker hub.

-We copy the code from out local machine into the image.
+We copy the code from our local machine into the image.

-This is the Copy command.
+This is the COPY command.
 From the directory htmlApp.
-All files ar copied using the `.` command.
+All files are copied using the `.` argument.

 We copy the contents into the expect directory for nginx.
-Using the `/usr/share/nginx/html` command.
+Using the `/usr/share/nginx/html` argument.

 Building the image stores all the copied code in the image.
 Running the image starts the container.